ledongthuc/example/relay/README.md

 So, how to know what kind of relay are you using ?
 + Ask seller, they know what they sell.
 Except their mistake :)
-+ Research about transistor of relay that will be discribed detail in product's webiste or package.
++ Research about transistor of relay that will be described detail in product's website or package.
 If it's NPN transistor, the relay is low voltage trigger.
 If it's PNP transistor, the relay is high voltage trigger.
 + Try :)

 ## Demo
 > Alert: demo below use AC.
-If you don't have experience and knowledgement about it, please don't try.
+If you don't have experience and knowledment about it, please don't try.
 In case you try to try, careful.

-You have a light that use AC 220V or 110V.
+You have a light that uses AC 220V or 110V.
 You want to use a microcontroller Arduino Uno to control the light.
-It will turn on or off each 5 seconds.
+It will turn on or off each five seconds.
 As you know, Arduino uno allows to set an output PIN with 5V.
-We will use it for control IN connection of relay, that will control the light.
+We will use it in order to control IN connection of relay that will control the light.

 ### Preparation:
 ![relay](images/relay_prepare1.jpg "relay")